Chelsoconn/225/225 Notes.md

 Unlike `call` or `apply`, `bind` doesn't execute the function that invokes it.
 Instead, it creates and returns a new Function that permanently binds the invoking function to a given context object.
 Thus, we can pass the returned function around without concern that its context will change; it won't -- we will always be able to use it to call the original function with the desired context.

-Bind`'s context is the original function, and it returns a new function that calls the original function with the context supplied to `bind` as its first argument.
-This code also shows why the binding makes permanent changes -- no matter what you do to the returned function, you can't change the value of `context.

-A trap that students often fall into is the thinking that `bind` permanently alters the original function.
-It's important to remember that `bind` returns a new function, and that new function is permanently context-bound to the object provided as the first argument to `bind`.
-The original function isn't changed, but it's context is altered when it gets called.

 ```js
 let greetings = {
   morning: 'Good morning, ',